dujeonglee/NetworkCoding/README.md

   - Implementation of network coding data transportation.
   - Example code can be found in main.cpp.

+# Why network coding transport
+  - Provide reliable packet transport
+  - Guarantee packet order
+  - Data is not stream but block, like UDP.

 # Contributions
   - I welcome any contributions from you.